-Following the submission of this report, the Commission and DPHHS will shift focus to the pivotal phase of implementation planning.
+Following the submission of this report, the Commission and DPHHS will shift focus to implementation planning.
 The planning period between report submission and approval is critical, as it enables the Commission and DPHHS to strategize how recommendations become initiatives.
 This planning phase will coincide with the continued execution of NTIs and the potential launch of additional approved NTIs.
-The timeline below (Figure 7) depicts the planning phase preceding implementation.13
+The timeline below (Figure 7) depicts the planning phase preceding implementation.